wallarm/product-documentation/docs/latest/installation/se-connector.md

         Each node requires a general application ID, with the option to assign specific IDs for locations or instances.

     * **Allowed hosts**: specify which hosts the node will accept and analyze traffic from.

+        If a specified host does not exist or is unreachable, the 415 error will be returned, and the traffic will not be processed.
     * **Location configuration**: assign unique application IDs to specific hosts and locations, if needed.

         ![!][se-connector-hosts-locations-img]